-You don’t need sea legs to enjoy some of Copenhagen’s nautical offerings, writes CAROLINE HURRY
+You don’t need sea legs to enjoy some of Copenhagen’s nautical offerings

 Startling newsflash from the deep: Fish communicate by farting.
-Like certain politicians who shall remain nameless, the humble herring ‒ Denmark’s national dish ‒ emits high-frequency sound-bursts from its anus, accompanied by streams of bubbles.
-Marine biologists believe expelling torrents of liquid up to 22 kilohertz in volume ‒ likely more enjoyable for the herring than it is for, say, Helsinki honeymooners backpacking in Delhi ‒ helps the fish form protective nocturnal shoals.
+Like certain politicians we all know, the humble herring emits high-frequency sound-bursts from its anus, accompanied by streams of bubbles.
+Expelling torrents of liquid up to 22 kilohertz in volume ‒ likely more enjoyable for the herring than for, say, Helsinki honeymooners backpacking in Delhi ‒ helps the fish form protective nocturnal shoals.

 Here’s another fishy factoid gleaned from a visit to Den Blå Planet, northern Europe’s largest aquarium: Despite the Hollywood hype, piranha only devour dead flesh.
 Should you fall into the Amazon River, an aquarium tour guide advises flailing about to let these aquatic scavengers know you’re alive.
-Of course, all that splashing might attract an alligator, so why take a chance when you can watch piranhas and alligators being fed in the South American arm of this starfish-shaped, water-flanked building?
+Of course, all that splashing might attract an alligator.
+Much safer to watch piranhas and alligators being fed in the South American arm of this starfish-shaped, water-flanked building.

 You’ll find tropical fish and a pair of orphaned sea otters in the Great Barrier Reef and Arctic sections, while rays, moray eels, and hammerheads swimming overhead, provide an under-sea sensation.
 Den Blå Planet, within easy walking distance of Kastrup Metro station, also offers a view of the magnificent 16 km Øresund bridge linking Denmark and Sweden, which includes a train tunnel below and the artificial Peberholmen island.